 the Phoenix Award by the Council of Editors of Learned Journals (CELJ), for revitalization/transformation over a three year-period in Dec 2015; and twice

 articles have been selected for the annual NACCS Antonia Castañeda award, in

-Diálogo is citation-indexed in Ulrich's Periodicals Directory and other databases, full-text indexed in the MLA International Bibliography, and in Project Muse database.
-Issues older than five years from publication are available in Open Access on Digital Commons at DePaul University.
+Diálogo is full-text indexed in the MLA International Bibliography, and entire issues in Project Muse, and citation-indexed in Ulrich's Periodicals Directory and other databases.
+Issues before 2015 are available in Open Access on Digital Commons at DePaul University.

 2015 Recipient of the